WPI-ARC/hubo_ros_core/README.md

 1.  `hubo_components` - Wrapper around `hubo-ach/include` and `hubo-motion-rt/include`.
 This is done by making `hubo_components/include/hubo_components` contain all files in `hubo-ach/include` and `hubo-motion-rt/include` via symlink.

+2.  `hubo_description` - Wrapper around Xacro and URDF model files for the HuboPlus robot and the dae meshes for the URDF model.

 Stability and development status
 --------------------------------
 `hubo_robot_msgs` has been stable for several months.
 It should be considered stable for all uses.
 We do not intend to change any message/action interfaces provided unless required to do so by a critical bug, and if/when we do add additional functionality, compatibility with all original functionality will be maintained.